 - Student: proof of enrollment with a Belgian school or university is needed, along with proof of sufficient means of subsistence.

 EU nationals can obtain permanent residency in Belgium after an uninterrupted stay of five years (based on temporary residence permits).
-One of our Belgium immigration lawyers can provide details on the separate process of applying for the permanent residence permit.
+One of our Belgium immigration lawyers can provide details on the separate process of applying for the permanent Belgian residence permit.

 What are the residence conditions for non-EU citizens?

-Non-EU nationals who wish to stay in the country for more than three months, thus to obtain a Belgium residence permit, will need to observe a set of different formalities, starting with obtaining the D visa type (the one for long-term purposes) issued by the Embassy or Consulate in one’s country of origin.
+Non-EU nationals who wish to stay in the country for more than three months in 2022, thus to obtain a Belgium residence permit, will need to observe a set of different formalities, starting with obtaining the D visa type (the one for long-term purposes) issued by the Embassy or Consulate in one’s country of origin.
 It is useful to note that the visa application takes place before arriving in Belgium, however, in some particular cases, the application can also be submitted with the municipal administration in the area where the applicant lives or will live in Belgium.

 Any non-EU national intending to reside in Belgium for more than three months for employment, study, investment or other purposes will need to submit the following documents for the D visa: